 - Occasionally, when taking the medications, excess fluid from the ovaries transfers into the abdominal cavity and causes moderate to severe bloating.
 In mild to moderate cases of OHSS, the fluid is slowly reabsorbed over the course of several days.
 Approximately 1-3% of women experience significant OHSS; if a greater amount of fluid is present, it is removed in a procedure very similar to egg retrieval, with IV fluids given in replacement.

 - Ovarian Torsion: Very rarely the ovary can twist on itself causing a sudden onset of severe pain on one or both sides.
-The risk of ovarian torsion is less than 1%.
+The risk of ovarian torsion is just .3%.
 For a period of time, donors are asked to discontinue activities such as running, moderate to high impact aerobic activity, horseback riding and strenuous lifting to further decrease this risk.